danielstrizhevsky/motion-planning/readme.md

 # Motion Planning algorithms
 Implementations and interactive visualizations of motion planning algorithms.
 Currently, the following algorithms are implemented:
 - RRT
+    - Rapidly Exploring Random Tree.
 - RRT*
+    - Probabilistically Optimal RRT that rewires the tree to try to improve upon existing paths.
 - Anytime RRT*
+    - An implementation of RRT* that allows for planning while the agent moves.
+Once a path to the goal is found, the agent begins following a set trajectory, but the tree continues growing from the end of this trajectory.
+This allows for continuous improvement of the path to the goal while the agent is moving.

 See them in action below!